translations-com/OneLink-API/OneLink_API.md

 -   Submit pre-published pages to the API.
 The pages are translated completely.
 When publishing the English content, the translated sites will  already have the content.

--   Capture content for translation.
+-   Capture unpublished content for translation by submitting it to the API.

 ##  Solution